wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

 The paper also suggests that in order to maximize compression and decompression throughput, different fields are written into separate buffers, which are then stored in consecutive chunks within the compressed page.

+The paper then proposes a mechanism for dynamically adjusting the compression policy for evicted pages.
+As discussed in previous sections, always compressing evicted pages is not a good choice, since it wastes cycles if the page will not be frequently accessed in the near future.
+The paper proposes that compression be turned off when the cost of compression exceeds the benefit of reduced disk accesses, and turned back on when the opposite happens.
+The proposed mechanism maintains LRU information for all pages in the system, rather than only pages in the memory.